MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 # Learning Path 3 - Lab 2 - Exercise 1 - Implement Sensitivity labels with Microsoft Entra ID Protection

 In your role as Holly Dickson, Adatum’s new Microsoft 365 Administrator, you have Microsoft 365 deployed in a virtualized lab environment.
 As you proceed with your Microsoft 365 pilot project, your next steps are to implement Sensitivity Labels with Microsoft Entra ID Protection at Adatum.
 In this lab, you will create and publish a label, and you will test a published label.
 However, in doing so, you won't test the label that you create in this lab.
-You will test a different label.
+Instead, you will test a different label.

-**IMPORTANT:** If you recall, back on the first day of this class, you ran a lab setup script that created and published a sensitivity label and sensitivity label policy.
-Running that script was necessary to support this lab due to a timing issue with sensitivity labels.
-Once you publish a label policy, it takes 24 hours for the published label policy to propagate through Microsoft 365.
-As such, you won't be able to test the label and label policy that you create and publish in this lab.
+**Important:** To address the timing issue with sensitivity labels, where once a label policy is published it takes 24 hours for the published label policy to propagate through Microsoft 365, you will work with a pre-existing sensitivity label named **Project - Falcon**.

-To address this timing issue, you ran that PowerShell script back on day 1 to create and publish a sensitivity label and label policy.
-Now that you've reached this lab, that label policy will have propagated through the system, and you'll be able to test it.

 Because we want you to gain experience creating and publishing a label and label policy using the Microsoft 365 UI, you will still create a sensitivity label and label policy in this lab.
 However, when you perform the tasks to test the label and label policy, you won't test the ones that you created and published in the UI, since that label and label policy won't be available to test for 24 hours.
-Instead, you will test the label and label policy that you created and published using the script that you ran back on day 1 of this class.
+Instead, you will test the label and label policy associated with Project - Falcon that we will modify in Task 3 of this lab.

 ### Task 1 – Install the Microsoft Entra ID Protection Unified Labeling client